Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Experiments

 \subsection{Experimental setup}

-\paragraph{Synthetic Data} We generate two types of user distributions for our synthetic data.
+\paragraph{Synthetic Data} We generate three types of user distributions for our synthetic data.
 In the \emph{uniform distribution}, we generate user embeddings $c$ uniformly at random over the probability simplex.
 Hence, each feature is equally represented in the data in expectation.
-In the \emph{skewed-uniform distribution}, we first randomly sample positive weights $w_1 \leq \ldots \leq w_d$ (sampled from the probability simplex and then sorted).
+In the \emph{skewed distribution}, we first randomly sample positive weights $w_1 \leq \ldots \leq w_d$ (sampled from the probability simplex and then sorted).
 We then generate a uniformly distributed user embedding, but re-weight each feature $f$ by $w_f$ to obtain $c$.
-This creates a non-symmetric and skewed distribution where the total user weight in each feature is different across different features, and proportional to $w_f$ for feature $f$.
+This creates a non-symmetric, skewed distribution where the total user weight for each feature is proportional to $w_f$, leading to differences across features.
+We also generate a \emph{sparse distribution} for which we generate user embeddings $c \in \mathbb{R}^d$ uniformly at random over the probability simplex and then apply an element-wise masking operation.
+This operation uses random boolean vectors $\in \{0,1\}^d$, with $90\%$ of its values being zero.
 As per our modeling assumptions, we normalize user features $c$ to have $\ell_1$-norm $1$.
 All synthetic experiments use $K = 10,000$ users.
 We vary the dimension $d$ and the number of producers $n$.

 \paragraph{Real Data} Following prior work on producer-side competition, we use the NMF implementation in the \texttt{scikit-surprise} package~\citep{scikit-surprise} to obtain user embeddings for the MovieLens-100k dataset~\citep{movielens}; this dataset contains $100k$ ratings, $943$ users and $1682$ movies.
 We also run experiments with two other, larger-scale ratings datasets: AmazonMusic rating~\citep{amazon-ratings} and RentTheRunway clothing rating~\citep{rentrunway}, These datasets have around $840k$ and $100k$ unique users respectively.
 The insights from our experiments on these datasets turn out to be similar to the Movielens-100k dataset and are deferred to Appendix \ref{app:experiments}.